Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## Subqueries

 1. Consider using `APPLY` instead of a subqueries to improve readability.
-Use `OUTER APPLY` for INNER JOINS and `CROSS APPLY` for LEFT JOINS.
+Use `CROSS APPLY` for (inner) JOINS and `OUTER APPLY` for LEFT JOINS.
 1. Indent subqueries relative to the opening parentheses in SELECT statements or to the `APPLY` keyword, using a multiple of 4 spaces.
 1. Align the opening and closing parentheses in SELECT statements.